Sure is quiet out there.

 One of the most important investments you can make toward the growth of your writing career (and your website traffic) is to start building an email list of like-minded and eager supporters.

 Don’t assume that even those that love your site will find their way back again.
 Most won’t, and that represents a huge loss of opportunity.

 Grow your audience and community and then ensure you’re contacting them regularly with highly valuable and interesting content.

-Use your list to gather intel and feedback, ask questions, give surveys – discover your readers’ pain points or what they’d love to hear more about.
+Use your list to gather intel and feedback, ask questions, and give surveys – discover your readers’ pain points or what they’d love to hear more about.
 Then give it to them!

-Draw people to your site by creating a stellar opt-in incentive, and offer “member only” content.
+Draw people to your site by creating a stellar opt-in incentive, and offer “member-only” content.
 Build a community and make it exclusive.

 Don’t forget to add a signature to your outgoing emails, promoting your blog or most recent post.

-In-person meetings, offline events, speaking engagements, clubs, mastermind groups, conferences and so on, are all hot beds of opportunity.
+In-person meetings, offline events, speaking engagements, clubs, mastermind groups, conferences, and so on, are all hotbeds of opportunity.
 You never know who you are going to meet that may be the catalyst for your career expansion.

 By working on these relationships now – before you desperately need them – you have the time to cultivate friendships and business partnerships that are authentic and mutually beneficial.
-You’ll have earned the right to ask for a favour, instead of having to beg for one.
+You’ll have earned the right to ask for a favor, instead of having to beg for one.

 Attending events may lead to guest post opportunities, increased traffic and shares, and even business tips and ideas.
-Hosting events, including contests and giveaways, blog carnivals, launch parties, webinars and training seminars will also grow traffic and extend your influence.
+Hosting events, including contests and giveaways, blog carnivals, launch parties, webinars, and training seminars will also grow traffic and extend your influence.